prajwalsouza/viewX/README.md

 ## Basic Demo
 ### Setting up the Graph

 To set up the graph, call the `setUpGraph()` function.
 This function creates a graph with the specified options, such as axis limits, gridlines visibility, and more.
 The graph is added to the specified HTML element.
+Uses the viewX function [viewX.addGraph()](#function-viewxaddgraph).

 Example: